 Sleeping in the jungle just became a glamorous experience, thanks to these luxury villas tucked away at the Lodge at Chaa Creek.
 The villa comes with a personal butler, who coordinates your room service, housekeeping, food, beverage and laundry services.
 Although because of COVID-19 measures, this was all done via WhatsApp; the resort may not have dependable phone service, but there is reliable WiFi available on the grounds.

 The stunning floor-to-ceiling glass walls flooded the open-floored villa with plenty of natural light; the natural surroundings and colorful tapestry of the interior melted into one singular experience.
-If you can bear to bear to leave your balcony, there are plenty activities on hand.
-Don’t miss canoeing the Macal River; regardless of the hour, it is guaranteed to be a socially-distanced experience—with each swishing sound of your paddle drawing lulling you into much needed relaxation.
+If you can bear to leave your balcony, there are plenty activities on hand.
+Don’t miss canoeing the Macal River; regardless of the hour, it is guaranteed to be a socially-distanced experience—with each swishing sound of your paddle drawing to lull you into welcomed relaxation.

 What began in the 1980s as a refuge to passer-by travelers, the lodge has revolutionized into an immersive, luxury experience focused on the natural and indigenous history of Belize.
 All played out on 400 very wild acres.
-Belize’s product, which is really two different destinations: inland, lush jungles and classic, beachy outposts like the popular Ambergris Caye and, more recently, the sizzling area of Placencia.
+After all, Belize’s product is really two different destinations: inland, lush jungles and classic, beachy outposts like the popular Ambergris Caye and, more recently, the sizzling area of Placencia.
 Nonetheless, rest and rejuvenate by experiencing it all with Chaa Creek’s new Luxury Explorer package.

 Header image courtesy of The Lodge at Chaa Creek.
-All other photos not captioned courtesy author.
+All other photos not captioned courtesy author Carolee Chanona.